clemensv/avrotize/avrojson.md

 - Date and time data: Avro handles date and time as logical types, extending either long or int, using the UNIX epoch as the baseline.
 Durations are expressed using a bespoke data structure.
-As there are no handling rules for logical types in the JSON encoding, the serialized results are therefore epoch numbers without annotations like time zone offsets.
+As there are no handling rules for logical types in the JSON encoding, the encoded results are therefore epoch numbers without annotations like time zone offsets.
 - Type-hints: Whenever types can be ambiguous in Avro, which is the case with type unions, the Avro JSON encoding prescribes encoding the value wrapped